Ufatima/transformer-emojis/README.md

 Make sure that the dev and test size reflect the size of your collected data.
 The rest of the dataset is allocated to the train set.

 That's it!
-You now have a dataset to train your emoji predictor 🥳
+You now have a dataset to train your emoji predictor with 🥳

 ## Running training
 Now to the exiting part: training the model.
 Once you have your dataset ready, you simply run the following command to train the model: